woflydev/odyssey_cnn/README.md

  - [The entire Python project](https://python.org)

-## Contributing
+## Contributing and Forking

 While we are all for contributing in open-source projects, we will not be accepting any outside contributions due to the nature of the competition.
-However, you are welcome to fork the code and make your own modifications.
+However, you are welcome to fork the code and make your own modifications as per usual.

+Before making modifications in your own cloned repo or fork, make sure to run `pip install -r requirements.txt` and update `.gitignore` to your own needs.

 That said, if you really *really* ***really*** want to contribute, open a pull request and we'll review it.

-See `test_opencv_driver.py` for the pure OpenCV implementation.
-Our convolutional neural network has not been uploaded to the repository as of yet.
+See `z_opencv_driver.py` for the pure OpenCV implementation of our custom lane detection and motor calculation algorithm.
+Our convolutional neural network's trained model has not been uploaded to the repository as of yet, but the basis for using the model to drive can be found at `z_cnn_driver.py`.
+Training data was extracted by using `y_data_extractor.py`.
+To pick the HSV values accurately for the `OpenCV_Driver` class, you can use the `y_hsv_picker.py` tool.

+`x_test.py` is only used for testing in a Windows environment when the robot is not available, and simulates the robot's movements through text prompts.

 ## Feedback